 To get an idea of what your profile will look like, simply search for a few Narrator Profiles here and then follow the example of the ones you think are strongest.

-ACX is mostly for narrators who do their own audiobook production.
-So you’re in charge and responsible for delivering a full retail-ready production to the Rights Holder.
-But we know that when you’re producing an audiobook, you often need to employ others to help in the process.
+ACX narrators are expected to do their own audiobook production or source a studio who can assist with recording and production.
+You are responsible for delivering a full retail-ready production to the Rights Holder, but we know that when you’re producing an audiobook, you often need to employ others to help in the process.
 If you’re a narrator you often need to hire a studio with an engineer to record you, an audiobook editor to polish your recording, and mastering engineer to polish your production.

-When you do this, you need to have your production team under contract.
+When you do this, we recommend that you have your production team under contract.
 ACX requires that you use the correct form of the ACX's Independent Contractor Agreement when you engage independent contractors to work on your audiobook production.
 Doing this manages everyone's expectations, and will ensure that the people you hire to assist you in producing the audiobook for ACX are of high quality and meet ACX audio requirements.
-We've left spaces in each contract for you to fill in your name, the contractor's name, as well as pay rates, and expected dates for deliverables.
-Good luck!

-Yes, narrators who produce an audiobook through ACX can contribute to their SAG-AFTRA H&R (health and retirement) Fund.
+Yes, narrators who produce an audiobook through ACX can contribute to their AFTRA H&R (health and retirement) Fund.
 Please note, though, that not all projects will quality for this.

-As a general rule, the project must be either ( a ) a Pay For Production deal that pays $225 per finished hour or more or b.) a Royalty Share deal that comes with an advance or stipend of one hundred dollars per finished hour or more or a total stipend or advance payment of at least one thousand dollars.
+To qualify for contributions, the project must be either ( a ) a Pay For Production deal that pays $225 per finished hour or more or b.) a Royalty Share deal that comes with an advance or stipend of one hundred dollars per finished hour or more or a total stipend or advance payment of at least one thousand dollars.
 You will be been directly contacted by ACX about this opportunity if a stipend or advance payment is available to you.
-If your project qualifies and you want to contribute to SAG-AFTRA H&R, simply click the button “Accept with SAG-AFTRA H&R” when you accept an Offer to produce an audiobook.
+If your project qualifies and you want to contribute to AFTRA H&R, simply click the button “Accept with AFTRA H&R” when you accept an Offer to produce an audiobook.
 When you click this button, and otherwise comply with all terms of the ACX Payment Conditions for Certain Producers, then a portion of the payment you earn will get sent to SAG-AFTRA to fund your H&R. This amount will come out of your total payment.
 It is not in addition to the agreed-upon total.
 Please see the ACX Payment Conditions for Certain Producers for complete terms and the next FAQ for the specifics.

-Regardless of how you choose to get paid for your work—whether as a Royalty Share or Pay For Production deal—the job could qualify for contributions to your SAG-AFTRA H&R Fund.
-A project has to meet certain criteria to quality.
-(Remember that you can always choose to accept any project as a non-SAG-AFTRA job).
+Regardless of how you choose to get paid for your work—as a Royalty Share or Pay For Production deal—the job could qualify for contributions to your AFTRA H&R Fund.
+A project has to meet certain criteria to qualify, but remember that you can always choose to accept any project as a non-SAG-AFTRA job.

 Here's the Deal: